NeonGeckoCom/neon-docs/docs/index.md

 open source products.

 ### OpenVoiceOS
-The OpenVoiceOS project is a closely related project to Neon AI© with many shared components and regular collaboration.
+The OpenVoiceOS project is a closely related project to Neon AI® with many shared components and regular collaboration.
 You can find more information at [OpenVoiceOS.com](https://openvoiceos.com/), and in their chat rooms [on Matrix](https://matrix.to/#/!XFpdtmgyCoPDxOMPpH:matrix.org?via=matrix.org).

 ### Mycroft AI
 Mycroft Core is where Neon and OVOS both started.
-NeonAI© is a Mycroft Channel Partner, working with them to provide alternative solutions focused on enterprise users and other integrations.
+NeonAI® is a Mycroft Channel Partner, working with them to provide alternative solutions focused on enterprise users and other integrations.
 You can find more information at [Mycroft.ai](https://mycroft.ai) and in their chat